 Medium Energy Physics

 The goals of the Medium Energy Physics group in the Physics Division of Argonne National Laboratory are to test our understanding of the structure of hadrons and the structure of nuclei, and to develop and exploit new technologies for high-impact applications in nuclear physics, tests of fundamental symmetries and other national priorities.
-The major thrusts of the program are:
+The key components of the program are described below.

 Drell-Yan Measurements of Proton Structure

 We are conducting a series of fixed target Drell-Yan experiments designed to measure the quark and antiquark structure of the nucleon and the modifications to that structure which occur when the nucleon is embedded in a nucleus.
 With these measurements, we are also able to quantify the energy loss of a colored parton (quark) travelling through cold, strongly-interacting matter.

 The first of these expeirments, E866/NuSea took place at Fermilab.
 The primary focus of this experiment was to measured the asymmetry of down and up antiquarks in the nucleon sea using Drell-Yan di-muons produced in 800 GeV proton interactions with hydrogen and deuterium targets.
 It has also made measurements of the suppression of the production of J/Psi's in nuclei over a broad range in xF and pT as well as angular distributions for Drell-Yan, J/Psi and Upsilon production.

 To extend these measurements to larger Bjorken-x, E906/Drell-Yan has been approved by Fermilab.
 It will use a 120 GeV proton beam extracted from the Fermilab Main Injector.
 In addition to extending the down to up antiquark measurements, the experiment will also examine the modifications to the antiquark structure of the proton from nuclear binding.
 This experiment currently being assembled at Fermilab.
 It is expected to be comissioned in 2010 and collect data for two years.